-MIQ still needed despite Kiwi journalist stuck in Afghanistan being refused entry to NZ - epidemiologist
+The plight of TV journalist Charlotte Bellis - expert defends MIQ as critics lash 'unimaginably cruel' system

 He also sympathised with Bellis' plight, saying he also had two sons overseas - one in Australia and one in Canada - who are unable to return home to New Zealand at the moment.

-Bellis earlier wrote an open letter in yesterday's Weekend Herald saying she had been refused an emergency spot in New Zealand's managed isolation system.
+Bellis earlier wrote an open letter in the Weekend Herald saying she had been refused an emergency spot in New Zealand's managed isolation system.
+Read the column here.

 She is currently pregnant in Afghanistan, but not married to her Belgian partner, the New York Times photographer Jim Huylebroek.